-The AGJV supports banding operations across the Arctic, from Baffin Island to Alaska.
-From 1989–2015, more than 1 million geese from AGJV populations were banded.
-AGJV banding studies have provided information about timing of migration, recovery distributions, survival rates, population sizes, and harvest rates.
+The AGJV supports banding operations of geese across the Arctic, from Baffin Island to Alaska.
+Most of these banding operations take place in late summer when geese are molting their wing feathers and cannot fly, and when young of the year have not yet fledged.
+From 1989–2019, more than 1 million geese from AGJV populations and species of interest were banded.
+AGJV banding studies, and public reporting of these bands when they are found, have provided information about timing of migration, recovery distributions, survival rates, population sizes, and harvest rates.

-Improved knowledge of goose distribution during migration and winter has led to amalgamation of several populations of geese from breeding areas that were formerly divided into smaller regional components, including midcontinent White-fronted Geese, midcontinent Cackling Geese, and midcontinent Lesser Snow Geese.
-Banding data have also been used to monitor changes in distribution of species like Ross’s Geese, which have greatly expanded their range eastward over the past few decades.
+From all this information, there is now improved knowledge of goose distribution during migration and winter, which has led to the combined management of several populations of geese from breeding areas that were formerly divided into smaller regional components, including midcontinent White-fronted Geese, midcontinent Cackling Geese, and midcontinent Lesser Snow Geese.
+Band recovery data from hunters have also been used to monitor changes in distribution of species like Ross’s Geese, which have greatly expanded their range eastward over the past few decades.